Pope Sixtus and Companions, Martyrs To the End

 14th c. illumination of the martyrdom of Sixtus and his deacons. (wikipedia.org)

 Until that time, Christians never really knew when the next wave of punitive laws would come down from the princes of this world, and two of the worst and most severe were the decrees of Decius in 250 and Valerian in 258.
-Here is what Saint Cyprian, Bishop of Carthage, wrote at that time just before his own martyrdom in the maelstrom that was to come:
+Here is what Saint Cyprian, Bishop of Carthage, wrote just before his own martyrdom in the maelstrom that was to come:

 Valerian sent a rescript to the Senate, saying that bishops, presbyters, and deacons should all receive immediate punishment; that senators, knights, and other men of importance should lose their rank and their property, and if they still persisted in being Christians, they should lose their heads; and that matrons should be deprived of their property and be sent into exile.
 Members of Caesar’s own household, whether they had confessed their faith before or were only confessing it now, should be deprived of their property, bound in chains, and sent as slaves to his estates.